9 Simple Habits to Stop Overthinking and Start Living in the Now

 You cannot force a train manager to bring that departed train back.
 Unless you own that railroad.

-If you feel guilty about it, or get angry with yourself - it won't help anyone, especially you.
+If you start feeling guilty about it, or get angry with yourself - it won't help anyone, especially you.

 You need to accept that things do happen.
 And if you cannot control them - do not fret about them.